iron-software/IronPdfJava.Examples/how-to/compress-pdf-java-tutorial/README.md

-# Compressing PDF Files in Java with IronPDF
+# How to Reduce PDF File Size Using Java

 ***Based on <https://ironpdf.com/how-to/compress-pdf-java-tutorial/>***

-PDF files are frequently used because of their ease of sharing and storage.
-However, PDFs can become large, posing challenges when uploading or distributing them.
-To mitigate this issue, one can utilize IronPDF, a Java-based library, to compress PDF files.
-Compressing a PDF involves reducing its size by removing or optimizing unnecessary elements like images and embedded fonts.
+PDFs are widely utilized for conveying detailed information through documents.
+However, the sizable nature of these files may pose challenges in terms of transmission and storage.
+Utilizing IronPDF, a specialized Java PDF Library, it's feasible to diminish the file sizes of PDF documents through compression, which strips out non-essential resources like redundantly embedded fonts and images.

-In this guide, we will delve into how IronPDF can be leveraged to compress PDF files in Java.
-Additionally, we include a practical code example to demonstrate the setup and compression process, facilitating easy implementation in your Java projects.
+In this tutorial, we'll delve into the utilization of the IronPDF library for PDF compression in Java and provide a practical example code to aid you in integrating this into your projects.

-## Introduction to IronPDF

-IronPDF is a robust [Java PDF library](https://ironpdf.com/java/) that supports functionalities such as PDF creation, manipulation, compression, reading, and downloading across different programming environments.
-It is distinguished for its ability to compress existing PDF files effectively, substantially decreasing file sizes while maintaining high-quality outputs.
-This feature is particularly beneficial for large documents that need to be efficiently shared across networks or via email.
+## Explore IronPDF: A Java PDF Library

+IronPDF stands out as a versatile [Java PDF library](https://ironpdf.com/java/) recognized for its comprehensive abilities.
+It enables users to create, manipulate, compress, and manage PDF files seamlessly across any programming environment.
+Beyond merely crafting accurate PDFs, IronPDF excels in compressing existing documents, greatly reducing their file size while preserving quality, which is essential for managing extensive documents bandwidth-efficiently.

-## How to Compress PDFs Using IronPDF
+## Steps to Compress PDF Files Using IronPDF

-Here are step-by-step instructions to achieve PDF compression with IronPDF.

-### Setting Up IronPDF in a Java Maven Project
+### Setting Up IronPDF with Java Maven

-- Begin by incorporating IronPDF into your [Maven project](https://ironpdf.com/java/docs/).
-Insert the IronPDF Maven repository and dependency into your project's pom.xml file.
+- Begin by incorporating IronPDF into your [Java Maven project](https://ironpdf.com/java/docs/).
+Insert the IronPDF Maven repository and its dependency in your `pom.xml`:

-- Add this segment under the `<dependencies>` section of your pom.xml:

     ```xml
     <dependency>
         <groupId>com.ironsoftware</groupId>
         <artifactId>ironpdf</artifactId>
-        <version>%s</version>
+        <version>specific_version</version>
     </dependency>
     ```

-- Save changes to your pom.xml and execute **MVN install** to integrate the IronPDF dependency into your project.
-This will allow for the access and utilization of IronPDF functionalities.
+- Execute **MVN install** post-saving your `pom.xml` to finalize the dependency setup.

+With IronPDF configured, you’re ready to harness its capabilities in your Java project.

-### Example: Compressing a PDF File
+### Example of PDF Compression

-The following Java program demonstrates how to use IronPDF to compress a PDF file:
+The following Java application demonstrates how to repurpose Ironpdf for [PDF compression](https://ironpdf.com/java/examples/pdf-compression/):

 ```java
 import com.ironsoftware.ironpdf.*;